ntjames/gss_2017/README.md

 # gss_2017

-Code for 2017 JSM Data Challenge
+2017 JSM Data Challenge

-ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.
+This project was developed for the 2017 Joint Statistical Meetings GSS Data Challenge.
+I provides tools to allow quick, simple, interactive access to basic dataset and variable information as well as comparisons of annual trends for intitial exploratory data analysis.

+The main files are:

+  /src/cln_data.R
+  /src/scrp_data.R
+  /src/app.R

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
+This project is organized using John Myles White's excellent [ProjectTemplate](http://projecttemplate.net/) R package.
+To load this project, you'll first need to install the package using `install.packages('ProjectTemplate')` and attach it with `ibrary('ProjectTemplate')`.
+Then use `setwd()` to change the working directory to the location where this README file is located.
 Then you need to run the following two lines of R code:

 	library('ProjectTemplate')
 	load.project()